OfficeDev/office-js-docs-pr/docs/publish/government-cloud-guidance.md

 ## All sovereign environments

-For all government cloud (i.e. Sovereign Cloud) environments, the public Office Store is not available.
-This means that end-users cannot acquire Office Add-ins directly from the public store.
-Administrators are also unable to deploy Office Add-ins directly from the public store into their Admin Portal.
-Instead, you must work with administrators to ensure the following:
+For all government cloud (i.e. Sovereign Cloud) environments, the public Office Store isn't available by default.
+Administrators can enable this functionality from the M365 Admin Center, if they want their users to have access to add-ins from the public store.
+Otherwise, to deploy an add-in you must work with administrators to ensure the following:

 - The required resources and services for your solution are available inside the cloud boundary.
 Either you work with the tenant administrators to provision your service and resources inside of the cloud boundary, or you work with the network administrator to enable access to your resources that reside outside of the cloud boundary.